cloudflare/terraform-provider-cloudflare/templates/resources/page_rule.md

 - `ssl` - (Optional) Whether to set the SSL mode to `"off"`, `"flexible"`, `"full"`, `"strict"`, or `"origin_pull"`.
 - `true_client_ip_header` - (Optional) Whether this action is `"on"` or `"off"`.
 - `waf` - (Optional) Whether this action is `"on"` or `"off"`.

+Cache Level actions support the following levels:
+ - `"bypass"` - Bypass - Cloudflare does not cache.
+ - `"basic"` - No Query String - Delivers resources from cache when there is no query string.
+Example URL: `example.com/pic.jpg`
+ - `"simplified"` - Ignore Query String - Delivers the same resource to everyone independent of the query string.
+Example URL: `example.com/pic.jpg?ignore=this-query-string`
+ - `"aggressive"` - Standard - Caches all static content that has a query string.
+Example URL: `example.com/pic.jpg?with=query`
+ - `"cache_everything"` - Cache Everything -  Treats all content as static and caches all file types beyond the [Cloudflare default cached content](https://developers.cloudflare.com/cache/about/default-cache-behavior#default-cached-file-extensions).
+Respects cache headers from the origin web server unless Edge Cache TTL is also set in the Page Rule.
+When combined with an Edge Cache TTL > 0, Cache Everything removes cookies from the origin web server response.

 Forwarding URL actions support the following: